 The Edlavitch DCJCC FAMILY PROGRAMS are designed with your family in mind.
 We merge high quality experiential activities with an informal camp-like atmosphere.
 Dedicated to serving and supporting our diverse community, we create safe space to explore Jewish values amidst the messy, joyful chaos that is raising kids in an urban environment in the modern world.
 Organized around the Jewish calendar and Shabbat we offer: monthly celebrations, pool parties, carnivals, story time and other kid friendly activities for children aged 2-8.
 All families are welcome—you don’t have to be Jewish to find a home at the EDCJCC.

-This program is brought to you by the Edlavitch DCJCC and PJ Library in Greater Washington and funded by The Jewish Federation of Greater Washington and The United Jewish Endowment Fund.
+This program is brought to you by the Edlavitch DCJCC and funded by The Jewish Federation of Greater Washington and The United Jewish Endowment Fund.

-This event is presented in partnership with Sixth & I
+This event is in collaboration with Chabad and JFamily.